Hair Loss NYC

 There may be some tenderness on the scalp after injections, and some patients report having a slight headache or pressure in the treated area.
 You should also limit sun exposure to the treated area for forty-eight hours after the treatment.
 You can take Tylenol to relieve any discomfort after the treatment.
 Hair should not be washed for twenty-four hours after treatment.
 You can resume using hair care products and treatments within twenty-four hours after treatment.
 No harsh chemicals, hair coloring, or perming should be done within seventy-two hours of PRP hair treatment.
 You should avoid heavy exercise for twenty-four hours.

-Do not use blood thinning agents such as vitamin E, A, Ginko, Garlic, Flax, Cod Liver Oil, niacin supplements, and essential fatty acids at least one week after your treatment.
+Do not use blood-thinning agents such as vitamin E, A, Ginko, Garlic, Flax, Cod Liver Oil, niacin supplements, and essential fatty acids for at least one week after your treatment.
 Avoid alcohol and smoking for seventy-two hours.
 Avoid Aspirin, Advil, Motrin, Ibuprofen, Naproxen, Voltaren, and other anti-inflammatory medications for five days after your procedure (if possible).

 The results of PRP treatments can be maintained by taking oral prescription medications such as Finasteride (Propecia) or Spironolactone.
-In addition, taking over-the-counter vitamins such as Viviscal and Nutrafol has been shown effective in hair growth.
-Finally, topical Minoxidil is used daily, and the Laser Cap used three days a week will promote and maintain hair growth.
+In addition, taking over-the-counter vitamins such as Viviscal and Nutrafol has been shown to be effective in hair growth.
+Finally, topical Minoxidil is used daily, and the Laser Cap is used three days a week to promote and maintain hair growth.

 What types of hair loss does Rogaine help?